Generating Poetry with PoetRNN

 my cat??

-the star blosers the wind
+the star blosers the winda bout the stone

 the slow room

-a cag from the boar's song
+a cag from the boar's songdog

 fog a a eputhed pitnes